geniussoftwarecore/AllajnahEnhancedverion2/replit.md

 # Allajnah Enhanced - Complaint Management System

 ## Overview
-Allajnah Enhanced is a comprehensive complaint management system designed for Yemeni traders and oversight committees.
-Its core purpose is to streamline the submission, tracking, and resolution of complaints against government entities through a multi-level committee review workflow.
+Allajnah Enhanced is a comprehensive complaint management system for Yemeni traders and oversight committees.
+It streamlines the submission, tracking, and multi-level committee review of complaints against government entities.
 The system aims to enhance transparency and accountability in governmental operations.
+It supports full Arabic language with RTL layout and is production-ready.

 ## User Preferences
 I prefer iterative development with a focus on completing core functionalities first, then refining and adding advanced features.
 I value clear, concise explanations and prefer to be asked before major architectural or design changes are implemented.
 All user-facing text should support both Arabic and English, with Arabic being the primary language and using an RTL layout.
 Please follow existing code patterns for consistency.

 ## System Architecture
-The system is built with a clear separation of concerns using a backend in Python with FastAPI and SQLAlchemy, and a frontend in React with Vite and TailwindCSS.
+The system utilizes a clear separation of concerns with a Python FastAPI backend using SQLAlchemy and a React frontend built with Vite and TailwindCSS.

 ### UI/UX Decisions
--   **Language Support**: Full Arabic language support with RTL layout is prioritized, with English translation in progress. i18next is used for internationalization.
+-   **Language Support**: Prioritizes full Arabic language support with RTL layout using i18next for internationalization.
+English translation is also supported.
--   **Design System**: TailwindCSS is used for a utility-first CSS approach, ensuring a consistent and responsive design.
+-   **Design System**: TailwindCSS for consistent, responsive design, incorporating modern aesthetics like Neumorphism and Glassmorphism, and full dark mode support.
+Features smooth animations via Framer Motion.
+-   **Accessibility**: Enhanced ARIA roles and semantic HTML across UI components, with proper touch targets for mobile.
+-   **Responsive Design**: Mobile-first approach with custom Tailwind breakpoints and optimized UI components.

 ### Technical Implementations
--   **Authentication**: JWT-based authentication with robust role-based access control (RBAC) is implemented.
+-   **Authentication**: JWT-based authentication with robust role-based access control (RBAC).
--   **Database**: PostgreSQL is used as the relational database, managed with SQLAlchemy ORM.
+-   **Database**: PostgreSQL managed with SQLAlchemy ORM.
--   **Workflow Automation**: Includes auto-assignment of complaints, SLA monitoring with auto-escalation, and auto-closing of resolved complaints after inactivity.
+-   **Workflow Automation**: Includes auto-assignment, SLA monitoring with auto-escalation, and auto-closing of resolved complaints.
--   **Duplicate Detection**: Utilizes text similarity (SequenceMatcher) to warn users about potential duplicate complaints before submission, with a configurable threshold.
+-   **Duplicate Detection**: Uses text similarity to warn about potential duplicate complaints.
--   **Notification Hooks**: A module is in place with stub functions for key events, ready for integration with external notification services (e.g., email, SMS).
+-   **Notification Hooks**: Module for integration with external notification services (e.g., email, SMS).
--   **Analytics**: Comprehensive dashboard statistics and administrative analytics are available, including time-range filters, SLA breaches, subscription statuses, and resolution rates.
+-   **Analytics**: Comprehensive dashboard statistics and administrative analytics.
--   **Audit Trail**: A system-wide audit log tracks key actions, users, and timestamps.
+-   **Audit Trail**: System-wide logging of key actions.
+-   **Security**: Robust file upload validation, CORS configuration, rate limiting, and session handling.

 ### Feature Specifications
--   **User Roles**:
+-   **User Roles**: Trader (submits/tracks complaints), Technical Committee (reviews/assigns/updates), Higher Committee (admin access, decision-making).
-    -   **Trader**: Submits complaints, tracks status, manages subscriptions.
-    -   **Technical Committee**: Reviews, assigns, updates complaints, and escalates them.
-    -   **Higher Committee**: Full administrative access, user management, system settings, and final decision-making.
--   **Complaint Workflow**: Complaints progress through "Submitted," "Under Review," "Escalated," and "Resolved" or "Rejected" statuses, with options for re-opening and feedback collection.
+-   **Complaint Workflow**: Multi-status progression (Submitted, Under Review, Escalated, Resolved/Rejected) with re-opening and feedback.
--   **Subscription & Payment Management**: Traders manage annual subscriptions, upload payment proofs, which are then approved/rejected by committees, activating subscriptions.
+-   **Subscription & Payment Management**: Traders manage annual subscriptions, committees approve payment proofs.
 -   **Admin Management**: CRUD operations for users, categories, payment methods, SLA configurations, and system settings.
+-   **Category System**: Complaints are organized by government entities, with cascading selection in the complaint form.

 ### System Design Choices
--   **Modularity**: The project is structured into `backend/` and `frontend/` directories, promoting clear separation and maintainability.
+-   **Modularity**: Project structured into `backend/` and `frontend/` directories.
--   **API-First Approach**: The backend exposes a comprehensive set of RESTful APIs to serve the frontend and potential future integrations.
+-   **API-First Approach**: Comprehensive RESTful APIs for frontend and future integrations.
--   **Scalability**: Chosen technologies (FastAPI, React, PostgreSQL) are suitable for scaling.
+-   **Scalability**: Technologies chosen for scalability (FastAPI, React, PostgreSQL).

 ## External Dependencies
 -   **Database**: PostgreSQL